 Prior to working in Detroit, Scott did trail planning for the Rails-to-Trails Conservancy and was executive director for the Michigan Mountain Biking Association.
 In his spare time he enjoys exploring Detroit on bike and ultra-running.

-Hannah (Hank) Kelley is a city planner based in Detroit.
-She works professionally as a Transportation Planner, including on projects like protected bicycle facilities, non-motorized master plans and integration of transit and bicycles.
-Kelley is a citizen member of the City of Detroit Non-motorized Facilities External Task Force.
-She believes that bikes are an integral part of our transportation network and that there are countless positive spillover effects from this sociable, fossil-free mode of transportation.
+Hank Kelley is a city planner based in Detroit.
+They work professionally as a Transportation Planner, including on projects like protected bicycle facilities, non-motorized master plans and integration of transit and bicycles.
+They believe that bikes are an integral part of our transportation network and that there are countless positive spillover effects from this sociable, fossil-free mode of transportation.
 Kelley has volunteered for and organized many bike rides in the city over the years.
-Her current bike is a yellow-colored number called macaroni bike, which gets out on the road for part of every week.
+Their current bike is a yellow-colored number called macaroni bike, which gets out on the road for part of every week.